soniabrami/toddmotto.github.io/_posts/2016-10-12-stateful-stateless-components-missing-manual.md

 Hopefully you can see a pattern emerging here!
 Again, we have some inputs and outputs that can send event information up to the parent, then up again (if needed).
 All of the above Angular 2 components are stateless.
 They have no knowledge of their surroundings, but are passed data via property bindings and emit changes via event callbacks.

-#### Component tree

-Here's an ASCII render of the component tree that we've talked through:
+Here's the final ASCII render of the component tree that we've talked through (The `TodoService` represents the injected Service):

 {% highlight html %}